kaushaldaljeet/TestRepo/README.md

 # Building Project
-1. Cd to the directory where the project is.
+Cd to the directory where the project is and enter the following commands:
-2. mvn package
+1. mvn package
-3. java -jar TicketService-1.0-SNAPSHOT.jar
+2. java -cp target/TicketService-1.0-SNAPSHOT.jar com.walmart.ticketservice.Driver
+   This command will execute the main method inside Driver.java file where I have written one start-to-end flow.

 # Test Results